Medically reviewed by Drugs.com. Last updated on Jul 16, 2021.

 - Nasal polyps.
 These tissue growths can block the nasal passages or sinuses.

 - Deviated nasal septum.
 A crooked septum — the wall between the nostrils — may restrict or block sinus passages, making the symptoms of sinusitis worse.

 - Other medical conditions.
 The complications of conditions such as cystic fibrosis, HIV and other immune system-related diseases can lead to nasal blockage.

 - Respiratory tract infections.
 Infections in your respiratory tract — most commonly colds — can inflame and thicken your sinus membranes and block mucus drainage.
-These infections can be viral, bacterial or fungal.
+These infections can be caused by viruses or bacteria.

 - Allergies such as hay fever.
 Inflammation that occurs with allergies can block your sinuses.

 You're at increased risk of getting chronic sinusitis if you have:

 - Aspirin sensitivity